zxeenu/heavy-telegram-bot/README.md

 ### What it is

-Media Pirate is a distributed content relay and command system designed to experiment with messaging patterns, service orchestration, and multi-user sync.
+MediaPirate is a distributed content relay and command system designed to experiment with messaging patterns, service orchestration, and multi-user sync.

 - Located in the [`media-pirate/`](./media-pirate) directory.
 - See [`media-pirate/README.md`](./media-pirate/README.md) for detailed setup and usage instructions.